crpurcell/friendlyVRI/README.txt

  - Convert Information panel to graphic

 * Nice to have:
-  - Modal window for other plots.
   - Array selection table: selection & plot should change by arrow. <Ret>
        should choose>.
-  - (graphical comparison of model size scale (structure fn?, dispersion) versus uv-coverage (histogram of baselines?).)
   - (shadowing calculation.)
   - (robust weighting calculation)
   - (fitted synthesized beam size)

 * Plotting
+ - Modal window for other plots.
  - scalebar on images
  - primary beam circles on images.
  - legend for uv-coverage plot